 Where you want to travel?

-Personal development plan is a process, or an action plan based on our ambitions, expectations, values and goals.
-It promotes growth, happiness and a sense of meaning.
+A personal development plan is a process or an action plan based on our ambitions, expectations, values, and goals.
+It promotes growth, happiness, and a sense of meaning.
 You will identify, and build skills necessary for your job, health, wealth, relationships and genuinely love your life.

 Start making your own personal development plan

-Personal development plan can consist of many areas of your life.
-We don’t want to complicate things as we will focus on the main areas such as:
+A personal development plan can consist of many areas of your life.
+We don’t want to overcomplete things so we will focus on the main areas such as:

 - Social Relationship